asastats/docs/reported-bugs.md

 ### LOW PRIORITY BUGS

+- [ ] By tabbing through the links, URLs are not highlighted in the same manner other links are
 - [ ] Slogan is cut off along the bottom
 - [ ] Long ASA name text overlapping
 - [ ] Two addresses switch button bug; values displayed in Algo with USD switch on ( while transiting from a browser tab to the other, containing different wallet)
-- [ ] Lofty property has never been sold and a logger message is created
-- [ ] clicked social icons remain focused after reverting from other tab
+- [ ] Clicked social icons remain focused after reverting from other tab
 - [ ] iOS browsers links header amount as a telephone number
 - [ ] Yieldly staking pools are not sorted by value